Subscribe to updates

 Refresh of the Scrutiny Work Programme 2026/27

 The panel was asked to consider suggestions for its 2026/27 Work Programme.
-This process involved reviewing potential topics based on feasibility criteria, such as whether an issue is a council priority, of key interest to local people, and likely to lead to practical improvements.
-The remit of the Economy Overview and Scrutiny Panel covers Economy, Workforce Skills, Strategic Infrastructure, and Broadband and Communications.
-The panel was to provide feedback on its priorities, which would then be submitted to the Overview and Scrutiny Performance Board and subsequently to the full Council for approval.
-The report also listed the dates for future panel meetings in 2026.
+This process involves reviewing potential topics for future scrutiny, guided by feasibility criteria such as the issue's priority for the council and local residents, and the likelihood of achieving practical outcomes.
+The remit of the Economy Overview and Scrutiny Panel covers areas such as the economy, workforce skills, strategic infrastructure, and broadband and communications.
+The panel was to prioritise these suggested topics before the programme is submitted to the Overview and Scrutiny Performance Board and subsequently to the full Council for approval.
+The report pack included the current 2025/26 Work Programme and a list of suggested future items for consideration.

 Attendees